project-delphi/project-delphi/README.md

 ### Hi there 👋

-I'm Ravi - going by the moniker `project-delphi` on the interweb.
+I'm Ravi - going by the handle `@project-delphi` on various VCSs.

-I was born and raised in󠁧󠁢󠁥󠁮󠁧󠁿󠁮󠁧󠁿 the EU, primarily London.
-Since then I've lived all over our 🌎 blue planet.
+I was born and raised in󠁧󠁢󠁥󠁮󠁧󠁿󠁮󠁧󠁿 the 🇪🇺, primarily London.
+Since then I've lived all over our 🌎 blue planet, currently living in 🇨🇦.

 ### About Me